fenago/deep-learning-time-series-forecasting/chapter_17/Lab15.md

 ```

-Next, we can mark all missing values indicated with a‘?’character with a NaN value, which
+Next, we can mark all missing values indicated with a '?' character with a NaN value, which
 is a float.
 This will allow us to work with the data as one array of floating point values rather
 than mixed types (less efficient.)